nicholasf/inkling/README.txt

-What is an Inkling?
-Something polymorphous with ink on it.
-What is Inkling?
-A framework for managing objects with information.

-Or, Inkling is a framework for Rails 3 providing a DSL and services for defining your own knowledge management system.
-It even has one of those - Inkling-CMS: http://github.com/biv/inkling-cms.
+Inkling is a DSL and framework for Rails 3 providing for defining your own knowledge management system.

 Feature Overview
 ----------------